 Life insurance policies typically come with grace periods.
 If you have a policy but don’t pay your premium on time, you’ll continue to receive coverage as long as you pay the amount you owe within the grace period.
 Let’s dive deeper into what a life insurance grace period is and how it might affect you as a policyholder.

-A life insurance grace period is a set amount of time after your premium payment is due, during which policyholders may make a premium payment without their coverage lapsing.1 It provides a cushion that can come in handy if you’re unable to pay your premium on time for any reason.
-The insurance company and policy you have can determine the length of your grace period.
+A life insurance grace period is a set amount of time after your premium is due, during which policyholders may make a premium payment without their coverage lapsing.1 It provides a cushion that can come in handy if you’re unable to pay your premium on time for any reason.
+The insurance company and type of policy you have can determine the length of your grace period.

 Insurance companies would like you to keep your coverage because it allows them to meet their business goals.
 Therefore, policies usually have grace periods.
 While you might be able to find a policy without a grace period, it’s uncommon.